 Farm Direct law revision

 The Oregon Farm Direct law was passed in 2011 and allows farms to process eligible products in their farm food processing facilities (e.g., home kitchen) to be sold directly to the consumer.
-In early 2023 the rule will be amended and efforts are underway to include maple syrup in the revision.
+In late 2023 the rule will be finalized to include maple syrup in the revision.
 You can follow this process at Friends of Family Farmers, a non-profit organization we recommend you consider joining if you are interested in commercial production.
 Once the rules are finalized by Oregon Department of Agriculture you will the corresponding guidance from OSU here.

-Links to Background Resources on Oregon Farm Direct:
+Links to Other Background Resources on Oregon Farm Direct:

 Food Safety Resources from Other States